Irin Carmon: Career

 Early in her career, Carmon wrote regularly for the Boston Globe, the Village Voice, and The Anniston Star.
 She was a media reporter for the fashion-industry trade journal Women's Wear Daily from 2006 to 2009.

 Carmon was a Jezebel staff writer from 2009 to 2011.
-She wrote a post calling The Daily Show a "boys' club where women's contributions are often ignored and dismissed”, and opining that then-correspondent Olivia Munn was only hired on the show because of her status as a sex symbol.
+She wrote a post calling The Daily Show a "boys' club where women's contributions are often ignored and dismissed", and opining that then-correspondent Olivia Munn was only hired on the show because of her status as a sex symbol.
 The women of the Daily Show responded with an open letter defending their workplace.
 In response to criticism that she failed to provide adequate time for comment, Carmon posted three brief emails with one Daily Show publicist, which occurred one week before the story was published.
 Two years later, Carmon wrote a polemic against her critics.

 From 2011 to 2013, Carmon was a staff writer for Salon.
 Her Salon coverage of Eden Foods drew attention to the organic food company's lawsuit against the contraception mandate of the Affordable Care Act.
 Her piece was used in an Appeals Court ruling as evidence against Eden Foods' claim of a religious freedom motive.
 In October 2012, she and Jezebel founder Anna Holmes started the trending #sorryfeminists hashtag that mocked negative stereotypes of feminists.

 In June 2013, Carmon was hired full-time by MSNBC.
 She has written for MSNBC.com and contributed on the shows The Reid Report, Melissa Harris-Perry, and All In with Chris Hayes.
 Mediaite named her in a four-way tie among the "Best TV Pundits" of 2014 for bringing "a comprehensive understanding to women's health and justice issues that goes beyond the usual talking points."
 In January 2015, New York Magazine reported that Carmon would be co-authoring the biography Notorious R.B.G.: The Life and Times of Ruth Bader Ginsburg with Shana Knizhnik, the creator of the Notorious R.B.G. blog.
 The book was released in October 2015 and debuted at #7 on the New York Times Best Seller list.
 In February 2015, Carmon conducted an exclusive interview for MSNBC with Ruth Bader Ginsburg for The Rachel Maddow Show.

 In late 2017 and early 2018, Carmon teamed up with the Washington Post to break the news of sexual harassment and assault allegations against Charlie Rose, as well as CBS’s knowledge of his conduct.
 That work won a 2018 Mirror Award from the Newhouse School at Syracuse University.

-In July 2018, Carmon was hired by New York Magazine, as a senior correspondent.
+In July 2018, Carmon was hired by New York Magazine as a senior correspondent.
 In November 2018, she was hired by CNN as a contributor.

+In 2025, she published Unbearable: Five Women and the Perils of Pregnancy in America, about what has gone wrong with pregnancy in America; the book was a finalist for the 2026 New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism.